SonnyRR/BESL/README.md

 -   Coverlet

 # ⚙️ Local setup using Docker

 The following instructions are tested on `macOS` & `Linux` if you're running a `Windows` machine, you'll have to change certain directory routes in both the `docker-compose` files and `Kestrel` user secrets.

+There is also a docker image available under the `packages` tab that is built everytime a `push` is made on the `master` branch if you want to fire it up using `docker run`.

 ### BESL Application Secrets

 1. Make sure you have the following app secrets set in either the 'Secret Manager' or 'Azure KeyVault' if you decide to deploy this application: